 - 3. The average years of service state the total number of years from Takara Shuzo Co., Ltd. (currently Takara Holdings) prior to the company split. - 4.
-Information by segment has been omitted because the Company is a single segment. - 5.
-The number of employees increased by 100 compared to the end of the previous fiscal year owing to hiring associated with business expansion.
+Information by segment has been omitted because the Company is a single segment.

 (3) Status of labor union